 Eucalyptus trees are also planted in areas where the water table needs to be lowered.
 The tree will draw a tremendous amount of water from the soil through the process known as transpiration.
-Eucalyptus have also been used as a way of reducing malaria by draining the soil and swamps in certain areas of the world.
+Eucalyptus has also been used as a way of reducing malaria by draining the soil and swamps in particular areas of the world.

 The wood and oil from the eucalyptus are used today in creative ways ranging from music to health aids.
 Eucalyptus wood is commonly used to make didgeridoos, a traditional Australian Aboriginal wind instrument.

 The essential oil of the eucalyptus is obtained from the pores on the fresh leaves which are removed by the process of steam distillation.
-It takes approximately 50 kilos of eucalyptus leaves and twigs to make just one kilo of essential oil.
+It takes approximately 50 pounds of eucalyptus leaves and twigs to make just one pound of essential oil.